-The eulogies say we’re doing what the “bastards of 1969” did before us—and, in a truly heart wrenching statement, “we’ve sold our soul for a carousel of internships, J-Law nudes, and the ice bucket challenge.”
+The eulogies say we’re doing what the “bastards of 1969” [link no longer active] did before us—and, in a truly heart wrenching statement, “we’ve sold our soul for a carousel of internships, J-Law nudes, and the ice bucket challenge.”
 Good grief, Charlie Brown.

 This is a dark night of the soul—the moment when we realize our era of free love happened voyeuristically, with anonymous partners through a computer screen.

 Where we realize our dreams were most successfully played out in MMOGs or (worse, perhaps) via someone else’s work on Netflix.

 Creatively, we’ve taken in more than we’ve exported.
 Isn’t that anathema to our original rally cry?

 Wait…what was our original rally cry again?